 The SWOT analysis of Tesla highlights where the brand currently stands and its threats in this era.
 Following are a few suggestions for Tesla that were recommended after this detailed analysis:

-- Tesla needs to focus on increasing its market share in Asia, Europe, and Oceania countries.
+- Tesla needs to focus on increasing its market share in Asia, Europe, and Oceania.

-- It needs to produce affordable cars to attract all levels of customers to the ecosystem.
+- It needs to produce affordable cars to attract customers to the ecosystem.